zakhij/zakhij/README.md

 # Hi there, I'm Zak! 👋

 I got my first taste of programming through my undergraduate studies at USC, and I've been hooked ever since.
 I build software projects that interest me.
-Currently developing an Obsidian plugin that tacks ChatGPT onto the right-click context menu (see [here](https://github.com/zakhij/obsidian-highlightaskgpt)).
+Currently developing an ChatGPT-based plugin for Obsidian (see [here](https://github.com/zakhij/obsidian-highlightaskgpt)).

 ### Some of my other interests...
 - 🧠 **Learning**: Always on the hunt for new knowledge and skills, whether it's tech-related or something else.